Supervision for Psychologists and Mental Health Professionals

 Meet Your Supervisor

+Jessica’s primary area of interest in supporting early career psychologists.
 She has previously held a Clinical Supervisor role at Bond University, supervising Provisional Psychologists in the Master of Clinical Psychology and Master of Professional Psychology programmes.
+Jessica has conducted and published research in the area of clinical supervision and psychology practitioner training, with an emphasis on competency-based approaches.

-Jessica has a specific interest in supporting early career psychologists.
-She offers supervision for Registered Psychologists, Clinical Psychology Registrars, and early career Clinical Psychologists working with adults.
+She offers supervision for Registered Psychologists, Clinical Psychology Registrars, and early career Clinical Psychologists working primarily with adults in private practice settings.
+She is available for ad-hoc or regular supervision sessions.

 Are you wanting supervision to support your clients affected by Type 1 Diabetes?